ECD Calculator (Drilling) Skip to main content

 1. Enter Static Mud Weight

-Input the drilling fluid density in ppg as measured at the surface with a mud balance.
+Input drilling fluid density in ppg as measured at the surface with a mud balance.
 This is the weight with no pumps running.

 2. Enter Annular Pressure Loss